SolidLabResearch/Bashlib/README.md

 *returns*

-`find` returns an iterator of FileInfo objects, where the filename of the file matches the `filename` provided when calling the function.
+`find` returns an **async** iterator of FileInfo objects, where the filename of the file matches the `filename` provided when calling the function.
 Nothing is returned whan no files are found with a matching name in `container`.
 More info about the structure of `FileInfo` is listed below:
 ```
 type FileInfo = {
   absolutePath: string,